AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 | Release  |  - MQC system<br/> - User and result register<br/>|   |   | - Model owner |

 </div>

+## Risk evaluation and overall risk score

+Risk for the purpose of disclosure control has two components: the likelihood an event happening, and the impact it has when it happens.
+The likelihood

+The risk score is calculated by adding all the impact events risks levels multiplied by the likelihood of the event happening.
+The score should account for all the mitigation measures taken, which should be reflected either as likelihood or impact.

+The scrutiny of disclosure control should be based upon the risk score and others residual risks after applying the relevant mitigation strategies.
+However, some types of models will still require specific solutions for disclosure control.

 #### References